vignesh1507/vignesh1507/README.md

 - 📫 How to reach me **agvskanda@gmail.com**

-- ⚡ Fun fact **Did you know?
-AI can dream too!
-Google created an AI called 'DeepDream' that finds and enhances patterns in images.
-The results?
-Surreal, dream-like images that almost look like hallucinations—showing how neural networks 'see' the world.**
+- ⚡ Fun fact **Did you know scientists are training AI to digitize smells?
+One day, you might literally download the scent of rain or outer space straight into your room.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">